- King Juan Carlos, 76, of Spain said he will abdicate the throne and pass the crown to his son

 The current British monarch follows in her predecessors' footsteps.
 When the young Elizabeth received word in February 1952, while traveling abroad in Kenya, that her father George VI had passed away, she rushed home knowing that the title she had just inherited would be hers until death.

 "By the sudden death of my dear father I am called to assume the duties and responsibilities of sovereignty," the 25-year old queen explained to her privy councilors back in London.

 "My heart is too full for me to say more to you today than I shall always work, as my father did throughout his reign, to advance the happiness and prosperity of my peoples, spread as they are all the world over."

 When Elizabeth said "I shall always work," she meant it.
-Sixty years later, at the age of 86, the Queen maintains an active schedule and is the patron of more than 600 charities and organizations.
+More than 60 years later, at the age of 88, the Queen maintains an active schedule and is the patron of more than 600 charities and organizations.